esneider/latex-pseudocode/README.md

 latex-pseudocode
 ================

-Based on package `clrscode3e`, written by Thomas H. Cormen:
+Based on package _clrscode3e_, written by Thomas H. Cormen:

-Package for producing pseudocode in the style of Cormen, Leiserson, Rivest, and Stein, Introduction to Algorithms, Third edition.
+> Package for producing pseudocode in the style of Cormen, Leiserson,
+> Rivest, and Stein, Introduction to Algorithms, Third edition.

 [See more](http://www.cs.dartmouth.edu/~thc/clrscode/)

-LIMITATION
+Limitation
 ----------

 This package works only if each procedure has at most 99 numbered lines of code.

-DOCUMENTATION
+Documentation
 -------------

 Each pseudocode function is typeset within a codebox environment,
 ```tex
   \begin{codebox}...\end{codebox}.
 ```

 Normally, the first line within the codebox environment is a `\Function` command.
 The first argument is the function name, and the